Policies and Regulations

 Environmental Action Committee and Subcommittee on Chemical Management

-The OLC Group has established an Environmental Action Committee to promote the environmental activities of the Group.
-This committee is chaired by the Executive Director and Executive Vice President Officer in charge of the Social Activity Promotion Department and is responsible for planning and setting targets for the company’s environmental activities such as against climate change.
+OLC group has established an Environmental Action Committee chaired by the Executive Director and Executive Vice President Officer in charge of the Sustainability Promotion Department, Corporate Strategy Planning Division.
+The committee is responsible for planning and setting targets for the company’s environmental activities such as against climate change.
 Positioned under the Environmental Action Committee, the Subcommittee on Chemical Management conducts fact-finding surveys, devises strategies for addressing environmental issues, and implements initiatives to reduce environmental impact.

 Chemical Substance Management System at the OLC Group

 We have established an “OLC Group Chemical Substance Management Guideline” that contains the general handling precautions for chemical substances, storage and disposal methods and confirmation items for related employees, and we are promoting the proper management and operation of chemical substances.